Alvor1991/PP1-Las-Tacos/README.md

     - The business logo functions as a link to the landing page.

     - The navigation bar is identical in all pages and contains links to all pages to facilitate navigation across the site.
-It also has a hover effect that changes color to provide feedback to the customer for a better user experience.
+It also has a hover effect that changes color to keep with the colour scheme.

 * **Footer**